Join the Newsletter to Keep Reading

 |Any economic resource that creates outputs or has the ability to contribute to the creation of outputs, when one or more processes are applied to it.||Any system, standard, protocol, convention or rule that when applied to input(s), create outputs or has the ability to contribute to the creation of outputs.
 A process includes strategic management processes, operational processes and resource management processes. |

-However, IFRS 3 further clarifies that outputs are not required for an integrated set of activities and assets to qualify as a business.
-It is common for an acquired set of activities and assets not to have outputs such as an early-stage entity that has not started generating revenue.
+IFRS 3 further clarifies that outputs are not required to qualify as a business.
+It is common for an acquired set of activities and assets not to have outputs.
+For example, an early-stage entity which is yet to generate revenue.

 |A set of activities and assets does not have outputs at the acquisition date||A set of activities and assets has outputs at the acquisition date|

 |– It is critical to the ability to develop or convert and acquired input(s) into outputs; and |